 Hand washing is considered to be the most important single measure in preventing the spread of disease.
 This guide explains how to wash and sanitise your hands in a way that protects you from disease and viruses.
 It also covers why hand hygiene is so important and how to encourage better hand hygiene practices in your workplace.

-1. Hand hygiene saves lives.
+1. Hand hygiene and health.

 We all know that frequent hand washing is a vital step in keeping ourselves and our belongings germ-free and healthy, but hand hygiene goes beyond just the basics of personal grooming; it can and does, save lives.